-I think that of all the bypasses that are shared here this is the one that is the most common.
-It is the reason why John Welwood coined the term “spiritual bypassing.”
-It arose, I think, out of the Buddhist teaching of detachment.
+I think of all the spiritual bypasses examples shared here, this is the one that is the most common.
+It is the reason John Welwood coined the term “spiritual bypassing.”
+It arose out of the Buddhist teaching of detachment.

-For those who are uncomfortable about feeling their feelings the idea of detachment is one that is very attractive.
-However, like many spiritual teachings from the East the teaching of detachment is mis-interpreted by the Western mind.
+For those who are uncomfortable about feeling their feelings, detachment is very attractive.
+However, like many spiritual teachings from the East, the teaching of detachment is misinterpreted by the Western mind.

 Detachment is not about detachment from feelings but from emotional reactivity.

 Feelings are neutral.
-What is not neutral is the judgement that we often attach to them.
-In Christian teachings this is represented by the metaphor of eating of the fruit of the Tree of Good and Evil. – not to be taken literally as most Christians do.
+What is not neutral is the judgment that we often attach to them.
+In Christian teachings, this is represented by the metaphor of eating of the fruit of the Tree of Good and Evil.—do to take this literally as most Christians do.

 The spiritual journey is an invitation to awakening to union.
 It means that you heal the separateness you feel from the One Life.
 This is something that you heal through feeling and not through the avoidance of painful emotional experience.